The Noble Systems group of companies (“we“, “us” or “our”) are committed to protecting and respecting your privacy.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.

-If you are an EEA citizen, many of our external third parties are based outside the EEA so their processing of your personal data will involve a transfer of data outside the EEA.
+Many of our group companies and external third parties are based outside the EEA or the UK, so (if you are an individual located in the EEA or a UK citizen) their processing of your personal data will involve a transfer of data outside the EEA or the UK.

-Whenever we transfer your personal data out of the EEA, we ensure a similar degree of protection is afforded to it as is available under the Data Protection Legislation, by ensuring at least one of the following safeguards is implemented:
+Whenever we transfer your personal data out of the EEA or the UK, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-- Data that is shared with other companies in the Noble Systems group of companies, is shared under the terms of a Data Sharing Agreement between those group companies, on the standard model clauses approved by the European Commission; or
+- Data that is shared with other companies in the group of companies of which we are a part, is shared pursuant to the terms of a Data Sharing Agreement between those group companies, on the standard model clauses approved by the European Commission or the UK Secretary of State; or

-- We may transfer your personal data to a country where it has been deemed to provide an adequate level of protection for personal data by the European Commission; or
+- We may transfer your personal data to a recipient in a country which has been deemed to provide an adequate level of protection for personal data by the European Commission or the UK Secretary of State; or

 However, the transmission of information via the internet is never completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.